sakib1486/cmput663Proj/README.md

   - [spotbugs_bugs_java.csv](ScannedReports/spotbugs_bugs_java.csv) contains the SpotBugs scan reports on our selected Java projects.
   - [spotbugs_bugs_maven.csv](ScannedReports/spotbugs_bugs_maven.csv) contains the SpotBugs scan reports on our selected Maven projects.

-## Scripts and Code

-The mining tool scripts and other filtering scripts can be found in this repository.
-This scripts are referenced from [ManySStuBs4J Homepage](https://zenodo.org/record/3653444#.YX18DJvF3Jx) and [mineSStuBs GitHub](https://github.com/mast-group/mineSStuBs).

 ## Execution steps

-1. To run the mining, you have to download the datasets from the G-Drive above.
+1. To run the mining, you have to download the datasets from the [G-Drive](https://drive.google.com/drive/folders/1g67LT82hwNFgQpElUPDzWO3tFeuA5E0N?usp=sharing).
-2. After that, you have to have the projects listed under topProjects.csv and 'topJavaMavenProjects.csv' file with the help of the scripts- [clone_top_repos.py](GHScripts/clone_top_repos.py) and [clone_top_maven_repos.py](GHScripts/clone_top_maven_repos.py).
+2. After that, you have to have the projects listed under topProjects.csv and 'topJavaMavenProjects.csv' file with the help of the scripts- [clone_top_repos.py](Scripts For Data Collection/clone_top_repos.py) and [clone_top_maven_repos.py](Scripts For Data Collection/clone_top_maven_repos.py).
+We can choose any number of projects
 3. For our experiment, we took 100 projects from Maven and Java respectively.
+The next step is to scan the projects wtih the static analyzers of anyone's choice, and filtering out the desired SStuBs' patterns to analyze.
+The execution steps for the static analyzers that we used can be achieved here- [SonarQube](https://github.com/SonarSource/sonarqube), [SpotBugs](https://github.com/spotbugs/spotbugs), and [PMD](https://pmd.github.io/).
+4. **Manuak Scanning**: To manually scan a Java file for the two templates of SStuBs named "_Same Function More Args_" and "_Same Function Less Args_" can be achieved by running the folowing command-

+`python3 ImplementedScripts/manualScanner.py`

+This scanner can only analyze one single file at a time.
+The scanner is not optimized yet, thus the path to the file that one wants to scan has to be manually edited in the [Scanner](ImplementedScripts/manualScanner.py) file.